fusion-energy/neutronics-workshop/README.md

 Please allow 20 minutes for this task.

-Expected outputs from this task are in the [presentation](https://slides.com/shimwell/neutronics_workshop/#/14)
+Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/14)

 OpenMC can provide both 2D and 3D visualizations of the Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).
-There are two methods of producing 2D slice views of the geometry
+There are two methods of producing 2D slice views of the geometry.

 The first example 2D slice plot can be opened and produced by running ...